VHDL-LS/rust_hdl/README.md

 (vhdl-ext-lsp-set-server 've-rust-hdl)   ; `lsp' config
 ```

-## Use in Neovim
+## Manual Installation for Neovim

 Neovim provides an LSP client to the VHDL_LS language server.
-Install the VHDL_LS
+Download the
-binary e.g. via Cargo.
-The binary must be on the path and executable (if you
+VHDL_LS release.
+The binary must be on the path and executable (if you can run
-can run "vhdl_ls -h" in the terminal then you're good).
-Put the "vhdl_libraries"
+"vhdl_ls -h" in the terminal then you're good).
-directory into the parent directory of the VHDL_LS binary.

 In your Neovim config.lua add the following: